0xM4rc/FSI_Animal_classificator/README.md

 ![Animal Training Comparation](assets/imgAnimalsVgg16.png)

-In the training of the network without VGG16, we can observe that it starts at around 0.45% and finishes at approximately 70%.
+In the training of the network without VGG16, we can observe that it starts at around 0.40% and finishes at approximately 70%.
 On the other hand, its final loss is about 0.79.
-When compared to VGG16, it is evident that the latter outperforms it both in accuracy (reaching approximately 85%) and in loss (approximately 0.4)
+When compared to VGG16, it is evident that the latter outperforms it both in accuracy (reaching approximately 85%) and in loss (approximately 0.4).
+Another thing to consider is that in the training of the CNN without VGG16, we can see that it possibly experiences more overfitting, as the lines diverge as they progress.

 ### Test comapartive